jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 It reflects the exponential nature of the severity in each vulnerability:

-1. Reduce the severity of vulnerabilities:
+1. Reduces the severity of vulnerabilities:

   a.
 Little severe